blawson69/LootGenerator/README.md

    - [Formatting Guidelines](#formatting-guidelines)

 ## Initial Setup
-Prior to first use, you **must** run this function to populate the loot database with items found in the treasure tables in the DMG and items from the PHB.
-After installation, you will receive a dialog with a button for running this command.
+Prior to first use, you **must** run the `--setup` function to populate the loot database with items found in the treasure tables in the DMG and items from the PHB.
+After initial installation, you will receive a dialog with a button for running this command.

-Unique magic items are automatically removed from the loot database after generation, so a reset option is provided to re-populate the database if necessary.
+Unique magic items are automatically removed from the loot database after generation, so a reset option is provided to re-populate the database if necessary, such as when starting a new campaign.
 To do so, pass the `--reset` modifier after the `--setup` command.

 ```
 !loot --setup
 !loot --setup --reset
 ```
-If you wish to reset the database to start another campaign and you have already [customized](#custom-items) any of the tables, you can simply [re-import](#exporting--importing) data from those tables.
+If you wish to reset the database and you have already [customized](#custom-items) any of the tables, you can simply [re-import](#exporting--importing) data from those tables.

 ## Configuration
-Provides an interface for setting defaults on Coins, Gems, Art, Mundane and Magic Items (see [--mod](#--mod) for more info), for setting whether to show PotionManager and GearManager descriptions to players, and for [exporting tables](#exporting--importing).
+The config menu provides an interface for setting defaults on Coins, Gems, Art, Mundane and Magic Items (see [--mod](#--mod) for more info), provides a button for viewing the [unbestowed loot](#saved-loot) list, [exporting tables](#exporting--importing), and a link to help with the [`--show` command](#the-show-command).

 ```
 !loot --config